Capital markets to play bigger role in funding economic growth: SEBI Chairman | Business

 - India

-Mr Ajay Tyagi, Chairman, Securities and Exchange Board of India (SEBI) today asserted that a large part of the non-banking financial intermediation is happening through the capital markets.
-"Going forward, the capital markets are going to play a bigger role in funding the economic growth," he added.
+SEBI Chairman Ajay Tyagi said on Wednesday that a large part of the non-banking financial intermediation is happening through capital markets.
+"Going forward, capital markets are going to play a bigger role in funding the economic growth," he said while addressing virtually the 18th annual capital markets conference 'CAPAM 2021 -- Beyond India@75: Accelerating Growth Through Capital Market.'

 - READ MORE ON: